A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

 However, since this method allows drawing multiple realizations of the noisy $S$ (after splitting the privacy parameters $(\delta, \epsilon)$), we can approximate the sampling distribution of the regression coefficients relying on an asymptotic assumption.
-Specifically, let $\hat \beta_{BH,\,1},\ldots,\hat \beta_{BH,\,K}$ represent $K$ sampled regression coefficients.
-Each of these coefficients are computed based on a realization of the noisy $S$ using the equivalent of $(\delta/K, \epsilon/K)$-differential privacy under \cite{brawner2018bootstrap}'s approach.
+Let $\hat \beta_{BH,\,1},\ldots,\hat \beta_{BH,\,K}$ represent $K$ sampled regression coefficients.
+Each of these coefficients is computed based on a realization of the noisy $S$ using the equivalent of $(\delta/K, \epsilon/K)$-DP under BHM approach.
 Thus, we approximate the sampling distribution of the regression coefficients by using a multivariate normal distribution, where the mean and covariance matrix correspond to the sample mean and covariance matrix based on $\hat \beta_{BH,\,1},\ldots,\hat \beta_{BH,\,K}$.
 We detail how we compute the sensitivity of $S$ for the Laplace mechanism in the Supplemental Materials.

+In summary, we consider six methods for our feasibility study: the Laplace mechanism, the BHM, and adaptations to the Analytic Gaussian, Wishart, Regularized Normal, and Regularized Spherical Laplace mechanisms.
+Each method uses both of \cite{ferrando2020general}'s approaches except the BHM.
+We summarize the methods selected for evaluation in Table \ref{tab:reg}.